XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/hoc.md

 ### What's the rate for HOC rate-up?

 > No exact numbers, but note that it only increases the chance of getting a particular HOC's Central Data.
 Rate for Data as a whole remains unchanged.

-### How do I strengthen FSTs?

-> - Leveling up mostly be CR.
-> - Skill levels.
-> - Iterations (only available at LV100 and 5★).
-> - Enhancements using pills.
-> - Chips.